GEOLYTIX/website/src/team/alex-geere.md

 Alex joined geolytix in January 2024 as a Developer who is based in Cape Town, South Africa.

-He currently works in the MAPP team and does a little bit in XYZ as well.
+He currently works in the MAPP team at Geolytix.